AdobeDocs/workfront.de-DE/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/document-approvals-overview.md

 **When I upload a document and not a proof, a proof gets generated.
 Will a proof always be generated?**

-No. With unified review and approval enabled and Adobe enterprise storage active, uploading a document does not automatically generate a proof.
-Documents are stored in Adobe enterprise storage and are reviewed using the Frame.io viewer.
+No. With unified review and approval enabled and Adobe cloud storage active, uploading a document does not automatically generate a proof.
+Documents are stored in Adobe cloud storage and are reviewed using the Frame.io viewer.
 A proof is only generated if you explicitly create one using the legacy proofing workflow.
 The Frame.io viewer serves as the primary review surface, so a separate proof is not needed for standard review and approval workflows.

 **What is the difference between uploading a document and a proof after the 26.2 release?**

-With unified review and approval enabled, uploading a document stores it in Adobe enterprise storage and makes it available for review in the Frame.io viewer.
+With unified review and approval enabled, uploading a document stores it in Adobe cloud storage and makes it available for review in the Frame.io viewer.
 A unified approval workflow can be created directly on the document.
 Uploading a proof, by contrast, uses the legacy Workfront Proof viewer (ProofHQ) and its own proofing workflow.
 Both options are available for projects created before the integration was enabled, but the Frame.io viewer is the primary review surface going forward.
 The key difference is that a document uses the unified approval workflow and Frame.io viewer, while a proof uses the legacy proofing workflow and viewer.

 **Reviews under My Approvals only show a "Complete my review" button and no link to the proofing viewer or the document.
 Is this intended?**